 Regional Fire Authority

 - Service needs are changing.
-Calls for service have increased, straining our ability to provide service to aging and vulnerable populations.
+Calls for service have increased, straining our ability to serve aging and vulnerable populations.

 - The governance structure isn't representative.
-Although 80% of Marysville Fire District residents live within the city limits, city representation on the Marysville Fire District board is only 50%.
+80% of residents live within the city limits but city representation is 60%.

 Goals for an RFA